imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

     public boolean setTarget( final ImgPlus< T > img, final Map< String, Object > settings )
 ```

-The raw image data is returned as an {% include github content='TODO' %}
+The raw image data is returned as an {% include github repo='imglib'
+path='meta/src/main/java/net/imglib2/meta/ImgPlus.java' label='ImgPlus'
-, that can be seen as the [ImgLib2](ImgLib2 "wikilink") equivalent of
+%} , that can be seen as the [ImgLib2](ImgLib2 "wikilink") equivalent of
-ImageJ1 {% include github content='TODO' %} .
-It contains the pixel data
+ImageJ1 {% include github org='imagej' repo='ImageJA'
+source='ij/ImagePlus.java' label='ImagePlus' %} .
+It contains the pixel
-for all available dimensions (all X, Y, Z, C, T if any), plus the
+data for all available dimensions (all X, Y, Z, C, T if any), plus the
 spatial calibration we need to operate in physical units.
 The concrete
 factory must be able to extract from this ImgPlus the data useful for
 the SpotDetectors it will instantiate, keeping in mind that each